kribor/gke-managed-certs-example/README.md

 After a while (5-15min) you should be able to access http://web1.example.com, feel free to continue with the guide in the meantime

-Then just delete the old node pool in the GKE UI and wait for things to migrate

 `kubectl get po -o wide # check status`

 ## Deploying gke-managed-cert